We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - dissolve soap residue

-- neutralize your skin’s pH, which may change throughout day
+- neutralize your skin’s potential hydrogen (pH), which may change throughout the day

 - reduce the visibility of your pores